bahorn/clashgpt/README.md

 If we set their names and values to be large, we can avoid them ending up in our free()'d block.

-Once we've sprayed(), we just trigger our overwrite again but with a different chain that sets name to NULL and the write_hook to a sprayed address.
+Once we've sprayed, we just trigger our overwrite again but with a different chain that sets name to NULL and the write_hook to a sprayed address.
 Then we can `set =1` and take control.